Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Abstract

 \section{Abstract}

 We consider the power of local algorithms for approximately solving Max $k$XOR, a generalization of two constraint satisfaction problems previously studied with classical and quantum algorithms (MaxCut and Max E3LIN2).
-On instances with either \emph{random signs} or \emph{no overlapping clauses} and $D+1$ clauses per variable, we calculate the average satisfying fraction of the depth-1 QAOA from \cite{farhi2014quantum} and compare with a generalization of the local threshold algorithm from \cite{hirvonen2017large}.
+In Max $k$XOR each constraint is the XOR of exactly $k$ variables and a parity bit.
+On instances with either \emph{random signs} (parities) or \emph{no overlapping clauses} and $D+1$ clauses per variable, we calculate the expected satisfying fraction of the depth-1 QAOA from \cite{farhi2014quantum} and compare with a generalization of the local threshold algorithm from \cite{hirvonen2017large}.
 Notably, the quantum algorithm outperforms the threshold algorithm for $k > 4$.

 On the other hand, we highlight potential difficulties for the QAOA to achieve computational quantum advantage on this problem.
-We first compute a tight upper bound on the maximum satisfying fraction of nearly all large random regular Max $k$XOR instances by numerically calculating the ground state energy density $P(k)$ of a mean-field $k$-spin glass \citep{sen2017optimization}.
+We first compute a tight upper bound on the maximum satisfying fraction of nearly all large random regular Max $k$XOR instances by numerically calculating the ground state energy density $P(k)$ of a mean-field $k$-spin glass \cite{sen2017optimization}.
 The upper bound grows with $k$ much faster than the performance of both one-local algorithms.
 We also identify a new obstruction result for low-depth quantum circuits (including the QAOA) when $k=3$, generalizing a result of \cite{bravyi2019obstacles} when $k=2$.
 We conjecture that a similar obstruction exists for all $k$.